Same-sex marriage in Guam: Marriage statistics

 139 same-sex couples married on the island between June 2015 and October 2016.
 67 of these couples were Guam residents, while 12 were from the Philippines, 9 from Taiwan, 6 from the state of California and 5 each from Hong Kong and the Northern Mariana Islands.
 There were also couples from Honduras, Italy, Malaysia, Russia, South Korea and the Netherlands.
 363 same-sex marriages had taken place in Guam by March 2019.

 In October 2016, the Guam Visitors Bureau began marketing Guam as a same-sex marriage destination in hopes of attracting same-sex couples seeking to marry to the island.

 Public opinion

 In a 2009 poll conducted by the Pacific Daily News, 26% of Guam residents supported same-sex marriage, 27% supported same-sex domestic partnerships or civil unions, and 29% believed there should be no legal recognition of same-sex relationships in Guam.

-An April 2015 poll conducted by students from the University of Guam found a 55% majority in favor of same-sex marriage, while 29% were opposed and 16% had no opinion on the issue.
+An April 2015 poll conducted by students from the University of Guam found a 55% majority in favor of same-sex marriage, while 29% were opposed and 16% were undecided.